Are localized pollutions sources known to be present within a catchment or watershed?

 Heavy metals, such as mercury, aluminum, copper, zinc, lead, nickel, selenium, chromium or cadmium, may be found in waterways and at elevated concentrations they can bioaccumulate in fish.
 Copper, lead and zinc are the most common metals found in the water and mortality of aquatic organisms may occur at very low concentrations.
 Sources for these metals include industrial wastewater, discharge from old landfills, or mining discharges, while aluminum is associated with industrial discharges (Welch et al. 1998).
 Metal concentrations increase in storm water flow in urbanized areas from corrosion of car parts and pipes.

 Feedlots present a risk to water quality because of potential contamination from excess nutrients (primarily nitrogen and phosphorus), microbial pathogens, endocrine disruptors, and pharmaceuticals present in the animal waste (Burkholder et al. 2007).
 A threshold of .75 animal unit per acre of land was used as the "0" threshold value for scoring the feedlot metric at the catchment scale.
 This threshold is a conservative interpretation of a study estimating manure recycling ability of Wisconsin dairy farms.
 (Saam et al. 2005)

 Thermal pollution from heated water discharge without regard to other pollutants can reduce growth in trout and other coldwater species.
 Fleming and Quilty (2007) found an increase from 15.2 to 15.9°C in daily mean stream temperature doubled the risk to aquatic biota and this risk grew exponentially with increasing stream temperatures.

-There is a well documented relationship between point source pollution and impacts to water quality from Minnesota and multiple locations around the world.
+There is a well-documented relationship between potential pollution sources and impacts to water quality from Minnesota and multiple locations around the world.
 The contaminant sources that are found in the effluent from localized sources can be measured directly in receiving waters and many studies have quantified these inputs.